dwrobel/flatcam/README.md

 - fixed bug that crashed the app when trying to add a tool without a tool diameter value
 - Spanish Google translation at 77%
 - changed the Disable plots menu entry in the context menu, into a Toggle Visibility menu entry
-- Spanish Google translation 100% but two strings (big ones)
+- Spanish Google translation 100% but two strings (big ones) - needs review
 - added two more strings to translation strings (due of German language)
-- completed the Russian translation using the Google and Yandex translation engines
+- completed the Russian translation using the Google and Yandex translation engines (minus two big strings) - needs review

 28.07.2019